tashaxing/ElapsedTime/README.md

 # ElapsedTime
-An Qt C++ gui program on win32 to record daily life
+A Qt C++ gui program on win32 to record daily life